 3. Determine Your Monthly Payment

 Review your spending plan to determine how much mortgage payment you can afford.
 The lender may approve you for a home loan with a much higher number, but only you know what makes sense for your finances.
-And it’s vital that you stick with this figure that includes interest, mortgage insurance, property taxes, insurance and any other escrow payments to protect your financial health.
+And it’s vital that you stick with this figure, which includes interest, mortgage insurance, property taxes, insurance, and any other escrow payments to protect your financial health.

 4. Time Your Application